 - Decoy Protagonist: Llewelyn Moss.
-Sheriff Bell is the real protagonist, and delivers both the opening and closing monologues.
+Sheriff Bell is the real protagonist (however nominal), and delivers both the opening and closing monologues.
 The story is about an old man not adapting to the reality of the brutal environment he works in.

 - Deep South: The setting, although the simple folk oblivious to the evil encroaching upon them evoke shades of Sweet Home Alabama.

 - Despair Event Horizon: Bell crosses it after the deaths of Llewelyn and Carla Jean.
 A conversation with his Uncle Ellis reminds him that criminality and senseless violence have always been part of life in the region.
 Bell's narration ends on an ambiguous note as he relates two dreams he had.
 (They seem to allude to Cormac McCarthy's masterpiece The Road.)

 - Diabolus ex Nihilo: Played very, very straight with Anton Chigurh.
 He spends the first act of the film terrorizing townsfolk for reasons that are never really discussed.
 As the second act begins, he's instantly involved in the plot without a word of explanation.
-We don't even know who's employing him.
+We don't even know who's employing him, and the people the audience thinks are employing him get blown away.

 - Determinator: All the men.
-But Chigurh trumps everyone else; nothing, not even potentially crippling injuries, will keep him down for long.
+But Chigurh trumps everyone else; nothing, not even potentially crippling injuries, can keep him down for long.